tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 As you head into the unknown of independent work you should worry less about this label - **no one will care about is as much as you do** - and it’s less an absolute definition of who you are and more a process of growing into the person you want to be.

-## The angst of labels
+## The internal angst of labels

 As you journey through the independent adventure you'll have to invent your own labels.
 Maybe many labels!
-As you try them out you'll likely wrestle with them{% include tufte-sn.html id="website" content="One of the most common ways to wrestle with labels is on your website or about page.
-You have all the freedom in the world to create your own language...
-But what feels right?" %} and lose sleep over them (I know I did!).
+As you try them out you'll likely wrestle with them and lose sleep over them (I know I did!).

+Again - labels have the dual property of being external and internal.
+They’re external in the sense that you’ll use them on your website{% include tufte-sn.html id="website" content="As an independent - <em>putting your website together</em> is like a rite of passage.
+Everyone struggles with it and you will always have a vague unease with what your personal site says about yourself." %}, your twitter bio and in conversation.
+But from my own experience this external nature of labels takes a backseat to the inner hand-wringing and discomfort that comes with trying to describe who you are and what you do.

-The angst of labels comes in three ways:
+This inner angst of labels comes in three ways:

 Firstly, **you imagine that this label matters externally**.
 Positioning is often discussed in the context of "market positioning" or "positioning statement" - something that helps potential clients find and engage with you.
 That's true, to a degree.
 But for many independents the label is less important externally than it is internally.
 Clients tend to look for evidence, content, associations and perspective that aligns with theirs.
 They tend to be indifferent to the specifics of the label you use (e.g. a consultant or a freelancer).

 Secondly, **you imagine that you have to earn** your label.
 That somehow others have the power to *grant* you use of a label.
 No one has that power, but a lot is riding on the shared belief that institutions can and do control this power.
 Part of being untethered and free-floating independent is existing outside of the gatekeeper infrastructure.

+<span class=”contributor”>TS: In contemporary society, we are rarely given the opportunity to define for ourself who we are.
+Schooling and employment are at their essence a series of “gates,” an exercise in conditional label-granting.
+As youth we are told, with terrorizing frequency, that we cannot do things without first obtaining a title, that we are valueless without some authority giving it to us.
+As a result of this training, suddenly having the opportunity to define and own one’s own label can be piercingly uncomfortable.
+We ask “who am I?”—but there is nobody there to answer us.
+Faced with this profound discomfort of unboundedness, we instinctively seek limits and obstacles.
+We project gatekeepers in front of us, to protect us from responsibility for our own identities.</span>

 Thirdly, you have to reconcile your **personal and professional identities**.
 Choose a label too whimsical and you'll worry that people won't take you seriously, but choose a label too corporate or commercial and people will think you're too boring.
 Striking a balance here is necessary and will vary wildly from industry to industry.

+<span class=”contributor”>TS: Just as becoming independent challenges the distinction between work time and personal time, it also challenges the </span>
-Remember you can have multiple labels just like you have a multi-faceted identity{% include tufte-sn.html id="whitman" content="As Walt Whitman said in <a href='https://www.poetryfoundation.org/poems/45477/song-of-myself-1892-version'>Song of Myself</a> 'I am large, I contain multitudes!'" %}!
+Remember you can have multiple labels just like you have a multi-faceted identity.
+As Walt Whitman said in <a href='https://www.poetryfoundation.org/poems/45477/song-of-myself-1892-version'>Song of Myself</a> 'I am large, I contain multitudes!'"

 ## Psychic Armor for the Arena of Capitalism